abcdesktopio/docs/opsdocs/docs/advanced/4.4/authentication/authentification-rules.md

 ```

-#### condition network
+#### Condition: `network`

-This condition is test if the client source ip address is in a subnet.
-IPv4 and IPv6 are supported.
+This condition tests whether the client's source IP address falls within a given subnet.
+Both IPv4 and IPv6 are supported.

 ```
 'network': string or list of string, each string must be a subnet ipv4 or ipv6
 ```

-To read the source IP adress, the service tries to read in order
+To determine the source IP address, the service reads the following headers in order:

-- `X-Forwarded-For` http header
+- `X-Forwarded-For` HTTP header
-- `X-Real-IP` http header
+- `X-Real-IP` HTTP header
-- `remoteip` the read socket IP source
+- `remoteip` — the raw socket IP source

-For example
+**Examples:**

-To test if the user source IP address is equal to `8.8.8.1/32`
+To test whether the user's source IP address equals `8.8.8.1/32`:

 ```json
 'rule-home': {